 In 1874 Father P. Hamel, S.J., began plans for the Church of Our Lady.
 He appointed Joseph Connolly as architect.
 Connolly designed many churches in 19th century Ontario, including St. Peter's Cathedral in London, though the Church of Our Lady is considered to be his masterpiece.

-n 1908 the present Altar was erected, the walls were painted with murals, and the stained glass windows were installed.
+In 1908 the present altar was erected, the walls were painted with murals, and the stained glass windows were installed.
 Bishop Sharretti, the Apostolic Delegate, came to bless the completion of the interior decoration of the Church.
-The organ, from Casavant freres of Quebec, was added in 1919.
+The organ, from Casavant Freres of Quebec, was added in 1919.
 The exterior of the church was not finished until November 13, 1926, when the two towers were completed.
 This work was accomplished during the pastorate of Father F. Wafer Doyle, who was Pastor for 18 years, from 1912 to 1930.

-By the beginning of the twentieth century the Church of Our Lady was no longer a mission center, but had become instead simply for Catholics in the Guelph area.
+By the beginning of the twentieth century, the Church of Our Lady was no longer a mission centre.
 The many missions which had been founded from Guelph were now established as parishes on their own, and soon the same process would take place within Guelph itself.
 In 1911 a chapel was opened in a private house on Alice Street, to serve as a mission for the care of Catholics in that part of the city; in due time, in 1924, Sacred Heart Church was built and in 1930 it became the center for an independent parish, the second in Guelph.

 By 1931 the time had come for the end of the Jesuit pastoral care of the Church of Our Lady.
 Over the years the Jesuits had sought to relinquish the parish, and Father Hingston, their Provincial, once more asked Bishop McNally to place it in the hands of the diocesan priests.
 The Bishop agreed, and on September 6, 1931, Father J. A. O'Reilly, a priest of Hamilton Diocese, became Pastor.